ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 ### Field Type name

+The content item name is retrieved by the `eZ\Publish\SPI\FieldType\FieldType::getName` method which must be implemented.
-To be able to retrieve a Content item name when the Field is part of a name schema or a URL schema, use `eZ\Publish\Core\FieldType\FieldType::getName` method.
+To generate Content item name or URL alias the Field Type name must be a part of a name schema or a URL schema.

 ## Value handling